Architecture Billings Index (ABI)

 Participate in our monthly survey to compare your firm to others, track the economy and local business conditions, and use data to target business opportunities.

-ABI October 2019: Business conditions at architecture firms rebound
+ABI July 2021: Business conditions remain strong at architecture firms

-ABI May 2019: Billings growth remains modest at architecture firms
+ABI May 2021: Business conditions strengthen further at architecture firms

 Work on existing buildings accounts for more than half of firm billings so far this year